-We hope you enjoy them.
-Have a lovely break and we can't wait to see you all for Spring 2!
+Wishing you all a brilliant week off and can’t wait to see you all for our final half term.

 Signing off from Mr. Langley, Mr. Bishop and Miss.
 Colton.